BHaddad1/vango/README.md

 ### Challenges
 - Building the funtionality for favoriting a work.
 For some reason, event.target.checked was not my friend.
 - Building a cleaning function to clean the API data.
-Though it worked, the data was not being rendered or display, even though it was being stored in state.
+Though it worked, the data was not being rendered or displaying, even though it was being stored in state.
 - Stubbing the API data in Cypress (don't even look at it).

 ### Wins